CansyLand/webflow-cms-sorter/README.md

 # Webflow CMS Sorter

-This is an Webflow hybrid-app that alow you to sort your collection via drag and drop.
+This is a Webflow hybrid app that allows you to sort your collection via drag and drop.

 ![hybrid app demo](/public/screenshot.gif)